Brighton College A GSG School

 Please fill in the fields below, which we will transform into a letter of thanks from you to them.

-What The Good Schools Guide saysSited to the east of the landmark pier and pavilion, the school succeeds in being fashionable, practical and innovative – the lack of Saturday morning school means that everyone can have a full weekend and the chance to be part of the town instead of just being educated within it.
+What The Good Schools Guide saysSited to the east of the landmark pier and pavilion, the school is fashionable, practical and innovative.
+No Saturday morning school means that everyone has a full weekend and the chance to be part of the town instead of just being educated within it.
 Detractors of the school (often parents of ex-pupils at the prep or pre-prep) see it as too results focussed, with some families turning to outside tutoring to enable their children to...

 Since 2006, Mr Richard Cairns MA (40s).
-Left Oxford with a first in history; his path to Brighton led him through a law firm in Australia, a Palestinian refugee camp, Stewart's Melville in Edinburgh, The Oratory in Reading and the deputy headship of Magdalen College School, Oxford.
-The list of achievements/accolades in his tenure...
+Oxford history first.
+His path to Brighton was via a law firm in Australia, a Palestinian refugee camp, Stewart's Melville in Edinburgh, The Oratory in Reading and the deputy headship of Magdalen College School, Oxford.
+Staggering list of achievements/accolades includes the opening of Brighton College, Abu Dhabi; a rise from 147th to top...

 Special Education Needs